Sangeetasaini08/tax-calculator-main/README.md

 https://github.com/Sangeetasaini08/tax-calculator-main.git

-**Navigate to the Directory**: Move into the project directory.
+**Navigate to the Directory**: Move into the project directory. cd tax-calculator-main

-**Open in Visual Studio Code**: Open the project folder in Visual Studio Code (or any other code editor of your choice).

-**Run the Application**: Open the **index.html** file in your web browser or use a local development server such as Live Server extension in Visual Studio Code.
+**Run the Application**: Open index.html in your browser to view the tax calculator.

-code .
 **Input Your Information**: Enter your income, deductions, filing status, and tax credits into the respective fields in the web app.

 **View Tax Estimate**: After entering your information, click on the "Calculate Tax" button to view your estimated tax liability.